-3.2.6 Service Delivery and Operations Management
+4.2.6 Service Delivery and Operations Management

-A strong risk culture will help integrate risk appetite throughout core processes and prevent it from being viewed as a stand-alone initiative.
+A strong risk culture will help integrate risk appetite throughout core processes and prevent it from being viewed as a standalone initiative.
 Risk appetite may be addressed through operational and governance controls established in assurance layers.
-Three layers have been defined in the IIA's 'Three Lines Model'.
-An adaptation is given in Figure 9.
+Three layers have been defined in the Institute of Internal Auditors' (IIA) Three Lines Model.
+An adaptation is given in Figure 13.